-William Blake is assistant professor in the Department of Political Science at the University of Maryland, Baltimore County.
+William Blake is associate professor and associate chair of the Department of Political Science at the University of Maryland, Baltimore County.
 He previous served on the faculty at Indiana University, IUPUI.
 William earned his Ph.D. in Government at the University of Texas in 2013, having received an M.A. in Government from Texas in 2012.
 He graduated magna cum laude and with high honors from the College of William and Mary in 2004, with an A.B. in Government.

 About Footnote 11